Dosage Form: tablet

 Lethality was observed in mice and rats following single oral doses that were equal to or greater than 2,000 mg/kg (about 4,000 to 8,000 times the daily maximum recommended human dose on a mg/m 2 basis); death was associated with reduced motor activity, ataxia and dyspnea.
 Lethality was observed in cats following single IV doses that were equal to or greater than 10 mg/kg (about 50 times the daily maximum recommended human dose on a mg/m 2 basis); death was preceded by depressed blood pressure and arrhythmias.

-Letrozole tablet for oral administration contains 2.5 mg of Letrozole, a nonsteroidal aromatase inhibitor (inhibitor of estrogen synthesis).
+Letrozole tablets for oral administration contain 2.5 mg of Letrozole, a nonsteroidal aromatase inhibitor (inhibitor of estrogen synthesis).
 It is chemically described as 4,4'-(1H-1,2,4-Triazol-1-ylmethylene)dibenzonitrile, and its structural formula is

 Letrozole is a white to yellowish crystalline powder, practically odorless, freely soluble in dichloromethane, slightly soluble in ethanol, and practically insoluble in water.
 It has a molecular weight of 285.31, empirical formula C 17H 11N 5, and a melting range of 184°C to 185°C.

 Letrozole tablets are available as 2.5 mg tablets for oral administration.